-The South African Reconnaissance Regiments are one of the lesser known or understood groups of soldiers in the world today.
-They have been through many phases and missions under the command of very different governments, especially in the last quarter century.
-Today’s ‘Recce’ is often attached to missions of the United Nations for Peace Keeping missions in various parts of Africa.
+The South African Reconnaissance Regiments are one of the lesser-known or understood groups of soldiers in the world today.
+They have been through many phases and missions under the command of very different governments, especially in the last quarter-century.
+Today’s ‘Recce’ is often attached to missions of the United Nations for peacekeeping missions in various parts of Africa.
 The old SADF (South African Defense Force) was primarily a highly specialized unit born in the midst of a growing fire of communist insurgencies across the continent.

 Similar to the big Army mindset of the United States that was against any type of Special Forces, South Africa did not see the need for anything beyond the vaunted airborne forces known as the Parabats.
 A few visionary soldiers saw the need for highly specialized and mobile forces, able to perform deep recon and direct action behind enemy lines.
-In 1967, Jan Breytenbrach, a highly innovative officer in the Parachute Battalions secured permission to take 12 of his men to Rhodesia and undergo SAS selection in an attempt to bring that training back and multiply it and eventually form up a successful COIN (Counter Insurgency) unit of its own.
+In 1967, Jan Breytenbrach, a highly innovative officer in the Parachute Battalions secured permission to take 12 of his men to Rhodesia and undergo SAS selection in an attempt to bring that training back and multiply it and eventually form up a successful Counterinsurgency (COIN) unit of its own.

 Many growing armies in war and peace seek knowledge from other countries who have experience in the areas they want to strategically employ.
 Breytenbach and all of his men were ground down with intention but passed Rhodesian SAS selection in good shape.
 This nucleus would be the beginning of a unit that would be permanent and legendary.